Reasons to Use the Mojeek Search API

 At Mojeek, we allow you to use our API to develop and deploy algorithms, including machine learning.
 As mentioned above, the user control over and longer length of snippets can be particularly useful when using the Mojeek API for machine learning applications and chatbots.

-An example of the Mojeek API being used is in the Large Language Model SeeKeR, which is itself used in the chatbot BlenderBot 3.
+An example of the Mojeek API being used is in the Large Language Model SeeKeR, which was used in the chatbot BlenderBot 3 before ChatGPT.
+Another example is the use by Kagi of the Mojeek API as a major data source for their search engine which mixes results from Mojeek with other sources.